 Our cardboard city block is a fun three-dimensional twist on the old drawing prompt, a fabulous STEAM-building activity, and a mixed media opportunity treasure trove.
 But most of all, it’s a special place created from bottom to top purely to let imaginations (little & big) run wild.

 Want to take your city to the next level?
-Pair this with our DIY cardboard and paper city landscape backdrop project, make a fold-out secret garden for your neighborhood, or add a cardboard food truck!
+Pair this with our DIY cardboard and paper city landscape backdrop project, make a set of diverse DIY peg people, or add a cardboard food truck!

 To make your own cardboard box city neighborhood you’ll need: